Conquest: History

-Ancient conquests

 The ancient civilized peoples conducted wars on a large scale that were, in effect, conquests.
 In Egypt the effects of invasion and conquest are to be seen in different racial types represented in paintings and sculptures.

 Improved agriculture production was not conducive to peace; it allowed for specialization which included the formation of ever-larger militaries and improved weapon technology.
 This, combined with growth of population and political control, meant war became more widespread and destructive.
 Thus, the Aztecs; Incas; the African Kingdoms Dahomey and Benin; and the ancient civilizations of Egypt, Babylonia, Assyria and Persia all stand out as more militaristic than the less organized societies around them.
 Military adventures were on a larger scale and effective conquest for the first time became feasible.